djccarew/watson-dojo-pm-tester/README.md

 ![Select US region][5]

 If you are all OK, you get the dashboard.
 Otherwise, you will be asked to create your first space in this region -- as depicted in the screenshot below.
+Typically `dev` would be a good name for your space.

 ![Create space in US][4]

+Congrats, you're now ready to start your data science experience :smiley:.

 # Step 1: Sign up for IBM Data Science Experience